successible/cleanslate/README.md

 You do not!

 We maintain a free instance at [cleanslate.sh](https://cleanslate.sh).
 It offers free accounts with social login via Firebase.
 For example, "Login with Google".
+Currently, we support login with Apple, Facebook, GitHub, and Google.

 ## How is Clean Slate licensed?